SebastienCoube/SebastienCoube.github.io/aboutme.md

 ---

-I am a young doctor in statistics.
+I am a resarch associate in the [MathNum](https://www.inrae.fr/en/divisions/mathnum) department of INRAE, the glorious French institute for agriculture, environment, and food research.
 Really into Bayesian modeling and computational statistics, but also a curious person with a strong interest in health, ecology and social sciences.
-Learn more reading [my CV](https://github.com/SebastienCoube/SebastienCoube/blob/main/CV_S_COUBE_SISQUEILLE.pdf).

 I strive to [fly less](https://sites.tufts.edu/flyingless/).